JonasKoenig/CodeOnMyMind/projects/machine-learning/README.md

 ## On a personal note ...

 Machine learning is not voodoo.
 In my opinion it can be a useful tool in understanding data.
-I am just getting into this field and there are people working on machine learning, that are far smarter me.
+I am just getting into this field and there are people working on machine learning, that are far smarter than me.
 Nevertheless there are a lot of problems to solve.
 We are no where near a general or super artificial intelligence, that will trigger the machine uprising and the end of human kind.

 That being said, we are witnessing a process that could have serious implications for our society.
 My advice: Try to understand what computer scientists are talking about, ask critical questions and try to participate in shaping the future of this field.